You may be familiar with one of these scenarios…

 When people go to a public place, they are sharing what is now being called “secondhand fragrance”.
 This is the combination of harmful chemicals being released into the public air space from air fresheners, cleaning products, and scented candles, plus all the products people are wearing (from hair spray, shampoo, clothes, to perfume, etc).
 Everyone is involuntarily breathing contaminated air even if they choose to not wear fragranced products.
 It’s time to clear the air and prioritize human health, not economic interest.
 Already, cities like Detroit have created Fragrance Free Zones, where perfume and aftershave are discouraged.
 There is a growing tension between two fiercely opposing camps: the National Perfumers Guild and Fragrance Houses versus the “Anti-Fragrance Activists.”3

 What could be wrong with a beautiful fragrance?
-Nothing, if it is a genuine and authentic plant derived, unadulterated essential oil or an organic, wildcrafted scent oil.
+Nothing, if it is a genuine and authentic plant derived, unadulterated wildcrafted or organic essential oil processed without solvents.
 These oils have been effectively used for fragrance throughout history.
 However, since World War II, inexpensive, synthetic chemicals can produce fragrances that are abundantly available and can be terribly toxic.

 What’s Actually in A Fragranced Product?